somshivgupta/Mini-Project/Tic-Tac-Toe Game/README.md

 This project is a simple implementation of the classic Tic-Tac-Toe game using HTML, CSS, and JavaScript.
 The game allows two players to take turns, aiming to achieve a winning combination or result in a draw.

 ## Features
-Two-player Game: Players take turns to mark 'X' or 'O' in a grid.
+1.Two-player Game: Players take turns to mark 'X' or 'O' in a grid.
-Winning Condition: Recognizes when a player achieves a winning combination.
+2.Winning Condition: Recognizes when a player achieves a winning combination.
-Draw Condition: Detects a draw when the grid is full with no winner.
+3.Draw Condition: Detects a draw when the grid is full with no winner.
-Responsive Design: Works well on various devices due to responsive styling.
+4.Responsive Design: Works well on various devices due to responsive styling.

 ## Usage
 Open the game in a web browser.